probe-lab/website/content.en/measurements/ipfsdht/_index.md

 {{< plotly json="../../plots/dht-peers-entering-leaving-latest.json" height="600px" >}}

-Thiis plot displays the count of unique peer IDs that joined and left the network during the measurement period.
+This plot displays the count of unique peer IDs that joined and left the network during the measurement period.
 The term "entered" refers to a peer that was offline at the start of the period but appeared within it and remained online throughout. "left" refers to a peer that was online at the start of the period but went offline and did not come back online before the end of the measurement period.

 ## Performance

 Measuring the time it takes to publish and retrieve information from the IPFS DHT is crucial for understanding the network's performance and identifying areas for improvement.
 It allows us to assess the network's efficiency in different regions, which is essential for global-scale applications that rely on the IPFS DHT.
 Measuring performance across different regions helps identify potential bottlenecks and optimize content delivery.

+(TBD: link to explanation of methodology)

 ### Lookup Performance

+The following plots show the distribution of timings for looking up provider records from various points across the world.

 {{< plotly json="../../plots/dht-lookup-performance-overall-latest.json" height="600px" >}}